 What do other experts think about Monty Don's surprising greenhouse advice?

 Nelly continues: 'Hopefully, when your greenhouse is installed, it will follow the golden rule of the ridge running east to west, with shading on the sunnier, south-facing roof pitch.
-Over the years, many of us change our garden plans and aspirations, and the fixed items such as the shed and greenhouse can usually be worked around as key features.
+Over the years, many of us change our garden ideas, plans and aspirations, and the fixed items, such as the shed and greenhouse, can usually be worked around as key features.

 'If, however, you have a blank canvas and bare patch, always remember that east to west golden rule and think about water access, power if you choose to have heating, and pathways to run wheelbarrows around and into your greenhouse,' she adds.